bhardwajRahul/Invio/README.md

   <img src="https://hackatime-badge.hackclub.com/U080TNHKK32/Invio" alt="Hacktime Badge" style="height: 30px;" height="30">
 </p>

----

-## Info

-It has been a little while since my last commit, I have just been busy with life in general.
-This project is not of my radar and it is something I wish to keep on working on.

 ## 🌟 Why Invio?

 - Built for doing, not configuring — create an invoice, send a link, get paid.
 No CRMs, projects, or bloat getting in your way.